 Visiting Physician Program

 On the Inpatient Service, the Visiting Physician provides care under the direct supervision of the scheduled attending for five to six (5-6) patients on one of our two blood and bone marrow transplant wards, along with other visitors and our own Residents, Hematology and Oncology Fellows, Nurse Practitioners and Physician Assistants.
 Additional responsibilities include procedures such as lumbar punctures and bone marrow harvesting, critical care, daily rounds, and on-call duties.
 Visiting physicians should be prepared for an intensive inpatient experience.
-Visiting Physicians will have two full weekends off during the month.
-On other weekends and weekdays, hours are 07:30 to approximately 17:30.
+Weekday hours are 07:30 to approximately 17:30.

-The Visiting Physician may also rotate through the Outpatient Department (OPD).
+Visiting Physicians may also rotate through the Outpatient Department (OPD).
 Responsibilities include evaluating patients and donors as they arrive in Seattle (pre-transplant) and caring for problems after discharge from the Inpatient Service (before the patient returns home).
 Visiting physicians provide care under the direct supervision of the scheduled attending and should be prepared for an intensive outpatient experience.
 In the OPD, the services are divided into adult autologous, adult allogeneic (including unrelated donor), and pediatric sections.
-Hours are weekdays 0800-1800, including one weekend.
+Hours are weekdays 0800-1800 and may include a weekend.
 There is no overnight call.
 Visiting Physicians must spend at least one month on the Inpatient Service before they can rotate in the OPD.